arlonproj/arlon/README.md

 ## ArgoCD

 - Follow steps 1-4 of the [ArgoCD installation guide](https://argo-cd.readthedocs.io/en/stable/getting_started/) to install ArgoCD onto your management cluster.
-After this step, you should be logged in as `admin` and a config file was created at `$(HOME)/.argocd/config`
+After this step, you should be logged in as `admin` and a config file was created at `${HOME}/.argocd/config`
-- Create your workspace repository in your git provider if necessary, then register it:
+- Create your workspace repository in your git provider if necessary, then register it.
   Example: `argocd repo add https://github.com/myname/arlon --username myname --password secret`.
   Note: type `argocd repo add --help` to see all available options.
 - [Create a local user](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/) named `arlon` with the `apiKey` capability.
   This involves editing the `argocd-cm` ConfigMap using `kubectl`.
 - Adjust the RBAC settings to grant admin permissions to the `arlon` user.
-  This involves ensuring the `argocd-rbac-cm` ConfigMap contains the entry `g, arlon, role:admin` under the `policy.csv` section.
+  This involves editing the `argocd-rbac-cm` ConfigMap to add the entry `g, arlon, role:admin` under the `policy.csv` section.
 Example:
 ```
 apiVersion: v1
 data: